2024–present Serbian anti-corruption protests: Continued mobilization of education workers

 On 14 January, the largest education workers' union (NSPRS) announced a one-day general strike, displeased with the government policy towards teachers and professors.
 The union representatives officially expressed their support for students and announced they will join the protests.
-On the same day, the workers union of Elektroprivreda Srbije, Serbia's state-owned power company, announced a general strike, as well.
+On the same day, the workers union of Elektroprivreda Srbije, Serbia's state-owned power company, announced a general strike as well.
 In downtown Belgrade, thousands of students marched in a rally, expressing their support for the assaulted law students and the general strike.

-On 16 January, during a 15-minute blockade in downtown Belgrade, a dark blue Ford Focus vehicle drove through the protesting students, carrying one female student on the car roof for several meters without stopping.
+On 16 January, during a 15-minute blockade in downtown Belgrade, a dark blue Ford Focus vehicle drove through the protesting students, carrying one student on the car roof for several meters without stopping.
 The injured student was taken to hospital and the driver was arrested and charged with attempted murder.
-This incident caused a widespread outrage: later during the day, thousands rallied in Belgrade, Novi Sad, Zrenjanin, Kragujevac and Kraljevo, whereas in Niš, some of the faculty professors joined the student blockade.
-In response to the protests in Kraljevo, the mayor of Kraljevo, Predrag Terzić, member of the SNS, compared the protestors with World War Two Croatian fascists and published their names without their consent.
+This incident caused widespread outrage, causing thousands of people to rally later in the day in Belgrade, Novi Sad, Zrenjanin, Kragujevac and Kraljevo; whereas in Niš, some of the faculty professors joined the student blockade.
+In response to the protests in Kraljevo, the mayor of Kraljevo, Predrag Terzić, member of the SNS, compared the protestors with Ustaše members and published their names without their consent.

 16 January Čačak incident

-On 16 January, in Čačak, hooligans stormed the family home of a religious teacher who was also a union representative, threatening him into voting against the general strike.
-Earlier during the day, the teacher had a meeting with the mayor Milun Todorović, where he was asked to vote against the strike.
-This caused an outrage throughout Čačak and next day, thousands gathered in support of the teacher.
+On 16 January, in Čačak, hooligans stormed the family home of a religious teacher who was a union representative, threatening him into voting against the next general strike.
+Earlier during the day, the teacher met with mayor Milun Todorović, where he was asked to vote against the strike.
+This sparked outrage throughout Čačak, and during the next day, thousands gathered in support of the teacher.

 Attempted occupation of the City Assembly of Novi Sad

-On 17 January, opposition members of the Novi Sad city assembly took over control of the Novi Sad city hall, but were soon forced out by the police in riot gear.
-Later during the day, an older man carrying a pocket knife tried to attack the students protesting in front of the Medical Faculty in Novi Sad, but the students took the knife away from him.
+On 17 January, opposition members of the Novi Sad city assembly took control of the Novi Sad city hall, but were soon forced out by the police in riot gear.
+Later during the day, an older man carrying a pocket knife tried to attack the students protesting in front of the Medical Faculty in Novi Sad.
 On the same day, protesters gathered in Vranje, where the names of 15 victims of the canopy collapse were read out loud.

 Proclamation of the four demands

 RTS employees publicly express their support for students, during the protest on 17 January.

-On the evening of 17 January, students and citizens organized a massive protest in front of RTS building in Belgrade, dissatisfied with the way RTS covered the protests, once comparing the protesters symbol with that of Hamas.
-Tens of thousands gathered and the protest began with 15 minutes of silence.
+On the evening of 17 January, tens of thousands of students and citizens organized a large protest in front of the RTS building in Belgrade due to dissatisfaction with the way RTS covered the protests, once comparing the protesters' symbols with that of Hamas.
+The protest began with 15 minutes of silence.
 Afterwards, the students paraded with a giant Cobra doll, parodying Vučić's earlier statements about Cobra special forces, and with a giant sandwich intended for the CEO of RTS, parodying the cliché of SNS supporters being paid with sandwiches.
 The protesters played the audio recording of their demands: